| Title: | Extending 'mlr3' to Functional Data Analysis |

 This is the class that extracts simple features from functional columns.
 Note that it only operates on values that were actually observed and does not interpolate.

-The parameters are the parameters inherited from PipeOpTaskPreprocSimple
+The parameters are the parameters inherited from PipeOpTaskPreprocSimple,

 as well as the following parameters:

-:: logical(1)
+drop :: logical(1)

-features and only keep the extracted features.
+Whether to drop the original functional features and only keep the extracted features.

 Note that this does not remove the features from the backend, but only from the active

-.
-Initial value is TRUE
+column role feature.
+Initial value is TRUE.

-:: list()
+features :: list() | character()

 A list of features to extract.
 Each element can be either a function or a string.